t6847kimo/blog/_posts/2019-02-04-Remove comma in variadic macro.md

 Same as above, give some test arguments in `HAS_COMMA()` to give a better explanation.

 `HAS_COMMA()` -> `_ARG3( , 1, 0)` -> `0`

 `HAS_COMMA(1)` -> `_ARG3(1 , 1, 0)` -> `0`

 `HAS_COMMA(,)` -> `_ARG3( , , 1, 0)` -> `1`

 `HAS_COMMA(1,2)` -> `_ARG3(1, 2 , 1, 0)` -> `1`

 `HAS_COMMA(())` -> `_ARG3(() , 1, 0)` -> `0`

 `HAS_COMMA(foo(1,2,3))` -> `_ARG3(foo(1,2,3) , 1, 0)` -> `0`

 Note: `_ARG3` macro only support at most 2 arguments, so this one will expand as the 3rd argument:

 `HAS_COMMA(1,2,3)` -> `_ARG3(1, 2, 3, 1, 0)` -> `3`
 # Solution
-Combining these two macro, we can derive the `ISEMPY()` macro do perform the argument check.
+Combining these two macro, we can derive the `ISEMPY()` macro to perform the argument check.

 ```c
 #define ISEMPTY(...) \